 - It is expensive and usually not covered by insurance.
 Each session can cost as much as US $1000 and you may need as many as 10 sessions.

 - Many raised acne scars eventually smooth themselves out, although it takes several years

 - Using Retin-A or Tretinoin on your skin could thin the scars

 - People who have psoriasis or eczema could have a worsening condition after laser treatment

 Laser treatment is not the only answer, and there are other less expensive treatment options.
 The best thing you can do is get treatment before scarring begins.
 Avoid scarring by treating your acne correctly.
 Don’t pick at your pimples.
 When you pop a whitehead you cause more damage and inflammation that makes it harder for your skin to heal.
 Avoid sun exposure.
 Too much sunlight can cause acne to worsen or make it last longer.
 Use sunscreen and protect your skin from sunlight.

 No products were found matching your selection.

 What Can You Do to Prevent Acne?

 Acne is not caused by any certain thing, and you can’t resolve it with just one treatment.
 If you want clear skin, you need to use a great skin care routine and use several treatment methods for a few months.
-If you are patient, a combination of acne treatments such as topical microdermabrasion cloths and crystals can help to clear your skin.
+If you are patient, a combination of acne treatments such as topical microdermabrasion cloths, crystals and machines can help to clear your skin.
 You might also want to use a good glycolic or salicylic acid peel to stimulate skin growth.